 Buyukozkan*, Alvarez-Mulett* , et.al., iScience (2022), sought to define the metabolomic and proteomic signatures of COVID-19, and to explore interactions between metabolites and proteins that can serve as a roadmap for future mechanistic studies.
 The study furthermore proposed a novel clinical composite outcome score that could be used in clinical prediction models for COVID-19.

-Batra*, Whalen*, et.al., accepted in PLOS Pathogens (2022), describes a first report on the molecular comparison between two ARDS etiologies – COVID-19 and bacterial sepsis.
+Batra*, Whalen*, et.al., PLOS Pathogens (2022), describes a first report on the molecular comparison between two ARDS etiologies – COVID-19 and bacterial sepsis.
 This study is a step toward solving two pertinent clinical challenges associated with ARDS: the identification of novel therapeutic options, and the delineation of heterogeneous pathophysiological manifestations within ARDS groups .